complyue/cod-project/design/YamlConversionsOfRegionalTypes.md

 - `to_yaml` is a free function that returns a fully-formed `yaml::Node`.
 It may throw `yaml::AuthorError` as YamlAuthor object API can throw them, and implementations are not mandated to catch them.
 - `from_yaml` is a free function template that performs **in-place** deserialization at the uninitialised memory pointed to by `raw_ptr`.
 This design avoids copy / move operations that regional types forbid.

-## YamlDocument API
+## yaml::Document API

-The `YamlDocument` class provides a **dual API pattern** with two consistent approaches for different error handling preferences:
+The `yaml::Document` class provides a **dual API pattern** with two consistent approaches for different error handling preferences:

 ### Constructor-based APIs (Exception-throwing)
 - Throw exceptions directly (`ParseError`, `AuthorError`)